-This playful creature would visit our homes and pick the ripe fruits from our trees, sit on our fences and generally entertain us as kids… But as times change and the development of the island took place the once common green monkey became more and more elusive… That’s why we decided to have an outing to the Barbados Wildlife Reserve at summer… you see like we were our kids are fascinated by this playful intelligent wild animal.
+This playful creature would visit our homes and pick the ripe fruits from our trees, sit on our fences and generally entertain us as kids… But as times change and the development of the island took place the once common green monkey became more and more elusive… That’s why we decided to have an outing to the Barbados Wildlife Reserve at the summer… you see like we were our kids are fascinated by this playful intelligent wild animal.

-that an outing to the Barbados Wildlife Reserve is a must do activity on our to do list each year.
+that an outing to the Barbados Wildlife Reserve is a must-do activity on our to-do list each year.

 Animals Found At The Barbados Wildlife Reserve